 Julie Thorsheim is licensed by the Minnesota Board of Social Work at the independent clinical level (LICSW).
 She is a member of the Academy of Certified Social Workers (ACSW) of the National Association of Social Workers (NASW), and has been awarded NASW’s highest clinical certification, the Diplomate in Clinical Social Work.
 Her employment history includes child welfare, school social work and mental health.
-She was a child and family therapist on the Behavioral Services staff of Fairview-University Medical Center in Minneapolis, Minnesota from 1987 through 2001, has worked in private practice and taught part-time in the Social Work Department at St. Olaf College.
+She served as case manager, and then child and family therapist, on the Behavioral Services staff of Fairview-University Medical Center in Minneapolis, Minnesota from 1987 through 2001, has worked in private practice, and taught part-time in the Social Work Department at St. Olaf College.
 Thorsheim earned the Master of Social Work degree from the University of Illinois in Urbana, where she was a University Fellow.
 As an undergraduate at St. Olaf College in Northfield, Minnesota, she majored in sociology, was elected to Phi Beta Kappa, and earned the degree of Bachelor of Arts, magna cum laude.
 Thorsheim’s contributions include many decades of social work practice, conducting clinical training seminars at mental health agencies and in graduate school programs, and making educational presentations at regional, national and international conferences.
-Her main focus is now on providing consultation and training in innovative approaches in assessment and therapeutic intervention.
-In the last decade, she has become increasingly involved in cross-cultural and international consultation.
+She is called on to provide consultation and training in innovative approaches in assessment and therapeutic intervention.
+Contributions include cross-cultural and international consultation.
 In June 2012, Thorsheim and Hardeng presented on the KST at Augsburg College’s First International Social Work Conference in Minneapolis, Minnesota.

 David Kvebæk’s long and productive career spanned Christian ministry, family therapy, business consulting, public speaking, writing, and painting.
 His training in psychotherapy included tutelage under psychiatrists who founded the Modum Bad Nervesanitorium in Vikersund, Norway.
 It was in his role as Norway’s first family therapist, at this holistic mental health center that he developed the “Kvebæk Family Sculpture Test” in the late 1960’s, first for case presentations to the multi-disciplinary team, and soon in his direct work with the patients.
-When he left the field of family therapy, his systems thinking turned to applications in larger systems: work groups, local community entities, and organizations.
-Large international companies such as Toyota contracted his services.
-In his Consulting Business, he instructed organizational relations professionals in methods he developed to apply concrete human resources assessment and analysis skills in industrial and community settings.
+Subsequently, his systems thinking turned to applications in larger systems: work groups, local community entities, and organizations.
+Through his Consulting Firm, he instructed organizational relations professionals in methods he developed to apply concrete human resources assessment and analysis skills in industrial and community settings.
+In this large systems consulting work, he continued to use hardwood figures, a variation of the Kvebæk Family Sculpture assessment tools, to engage business and civic leaders in self-studies to improve collegial relationships and productivity.
+Large international companies such as Toyota contracted for his services.
 He was also a prolific writer, authoring many books, and was a regular contributor to professional journals and the popular press.
-Later in life, he increasingly enjoyed painting, and poured much energy into oil and acrylic paintings, both large and small, and presented exhibitions of his work.
+Later in life, he increasingly enjoyed painting, and poured much energy into oil and acrylic painting, and presented exhibitions of his work.
 In 2010 he was awarded the King of Norway’s Gold Medal for outstanding lifetime contributions, especially to the field of family therapy.
 He passed from this life in December, 2013, in Lillestrøm, Norway.
 He is survived by his devoted wife Reidun, three children, many grandchildren and great-grandchildren, and many lifelong friends.

-Stein Hardeng is an assistant professor at the Institute for Social Work and Family Therapy, Diakonhjemmet University College, where he has taught for more than 25 years.
-He is a well-known clinical social worker, family therapist, licensed supervisor, and social work instructor.
-His clinical experience includes individual, group and family therapy, and he is recognized for his work with support groups dealing with separation and divorce.
-He has been leading these groups, on a volunteer basis, for 21 years, and these groups lasting six months have served 450 individuals over this time span.
-He is active in presenting and publishing in this area.
+Stein Hardeng was an assistant professor at the Institute for Social Work and Family Therapy, Diakonhjemmet University College, where he taught for more three decades.
+A well-known clinical social worker, family therapist, licensed supervisor, and social work instructor, his clinical experience encompassed individual, group and family therapy.
+He is recognized for his work with support groups dealing with separation and divorce.
+He led these groups, on a volunteer basis, for over 25 years, and these groups lasting six months have served several hundreds of individuals over this time span.